 But bringing systems back to production can be a high cost, high impact, and often a dangerous endeavor that requires strategic, and exceptionally coordinated efforts.
 Even in non-manufacturing operations (such as retail), returning employees can face safety risks from shut down boilers, dormant sprinkler systems, unseen fire hazards, and other similar hazards.

-In order to minimize the risks to your staff and your assets, and to manage your exposures, it’s critical to plan carefully when resuming business operations.
+In order to minimise the risks to your staff and your assets, and to manage your exposures, it’s critical to plan carefully when resuming business operations.
 These steps can help you to come out of a shutdown safely.

 Earmark and educate your team

-Involve key senior management, environmental health and safety (EHS) staff, and appropriate electricians, technicians, operations, process, and control staffs as necessary.
+Involve key senior management, environmental health and safety (EHS) staff, appropriate electricians, technicians, operations, process, and control staffs as necessary.
 Engage any required contractors and vendors.

 Consider additional employee or vendor training, especially around safety or where people might be performing unfamiliar tasks.